hot-n-code/ghg-tracker/README.md

 ### Viewing the Running Application

 If all goes well, the template application will appear at [http://localhost:3000](http://localhost:3000).
-You can login using the credentials in [settings.development.json](https://github.com/athleticheck/athleticheck/blob/master/config/settings.development.json), or else register a new account.
+You can log-in as:
+* Test User: test@gmail.com (foo);
+* Admin User: admin@foo.com (changeme);
+* Any of the emails on the User List (log-in as admin to access) using the same password as Test User;
+* Or, by creating your own account (Note: Because this application is still being developed, please use a fake email for your safety.)

 ---
 ### ESLint